djaus2/az-iothub-ps1/README.md

 - Create an IoT Hub (or select an existing one) _(Hub option in Main Menu)_
 - Create a Device (or select an existing one) _(Device opton in Main Menu)_

-Read more on mu blog [http://www.sportronics.com.au](http://www.sportronics.com.au)
+Read more on my blog [http://www.sportronics.com.au](http://www.sportronics.com.au)
 Nb: Nothing there yet on this ..coming.

 Enjoy!